Chaga: The Cancer-Fighting Mushroom According to Research

 Modern technology, scientific research, and advancements in mainstream medical treatments today help us triumph over a wide range of diseases that once plagued us without end.
-Conditions that used to have no hope now have effective medicines at the ready—and nowadays, fewer and fewer diseases are considered unbeatable or irremediable.
+Conditions that used to have no hope now have effective treatment at the ready—and nowadays, fewer and fewer diseases are considered unbeatable or irremediable.

 There are still some illnesses we haven’t completely beaten, however.

 And though research is far from giving up on finding remedies to these, it’s clear that the very nature of how these diseases work makes finding these surefire remedies very difficult.